Dachstein-Rieseneishöhle

 The first chambers of the cave are devoid of ice but still very cold with no speleothems.
 The floor is covered with huge limestone blocks which have fallen from the roof, some as big as houses.
 Soon, one enters King Arthur’s Dome a one of the largest chambers in the cave, 120 m long, 50 m wide and 20 m high.

-Next the passage ascends into Parsifal's Dome with a massive ice stalagmite called Gralsburg or the Castle of the Holy Grail.
+Next the passage ascends into Parsifal’s Dome with a massive ice stalagmite called Gralsburg or the Castle of the Holy Grail.
 After this the ice accompanies the visitor for the rest of the tour.
 The ice formations are really magnificent, and they are set in such vast surroundings.
-Huge pillars reach from floor to ceiling and the whole floor is one shining sheet of green ice.
+Huge pillars reach from floor to ceiling, and the whole floor is one shining sheet of green ice.
 There are wonderful flower like crystals on the roof which occasionally fall with a softy tinkling sound onto the ice floor beneath.
-In Tristan's Dome the descent to the Large Ice Chapel represents the climax of the trip.
+In Tristan’s Dome the descent to the Large Ice Chapel represents the climax of the trip.
 The floors, ceiling and walls of this room are all covered in a dazzling display of sheets of ice which create an enchanting fairy tale scene.

 From here it is only a short distance to the second entrance and the end of the trip.

 Text by Tony Oldham (2002).
+A visit in 1965.
 With kind permission.